westmarchjournal/website/pages/staff.md

 find the same love for storytelling that she has.

 ## Elyse Burgess, Layout Editor (2022-2023)
-Elyse Burgess is a senior Classical Liberal Arts major with a Journalism minor who is so used to getting mistaken for a Literature major that she joined the Westmarch team to confuse people even more.
+Elyse Burgess Classical Liberal Arts major (class of 2023) with a Journalism minor who is so used to getting mistaken for a Literature major that she joined the Westmarch team to confuse people even more.
 She loves bringing the beauty and order